Ronald Acuña Jr. Player Props: Braves vs. Phillies

 Ronald Acuña Jr. At The Plate

-- Among the qualifying batters, he ranks third in batting average, while his on-base percentage ranks seventh and he is fifth in slugging.
+- Among the qualifying hitters in baseball, he ranks third in batting average, sixth in on-base percentage, and sixth in slugging.

-- Looking at the 72 games he has played this season, he's hit a home run in 15 of them (20.8%), and in 4.5% of his trips to the plate.
+- In 20.5% of his games this season, he has hit a home run, and 4.5% of his trips to the dish.

-- In 40.3% of his games this season, Acuna has had at least one RBI.
-He's picked up more than one in 12.5% and driven in three or more of his team's runs in seven contests.
+- In 30 games this year (41.1%), Acuna has picked up an RBI, and in nine of those games (12.3%) he had more than one.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.